Sally Wright (PGDip MBACP)

 The job opened my eyes to the prevalence of more chronic mental distress in society and I wanted to work more closely with people, longer term, giving them more targeted support.

 That lead me to pursue a career in the social care sector, where I have experience with varied client groups including people with severe disabilities and their families, people with HIV and hepatitis C, people from LGBTQ+ backgrounds and people who use substances.
-I have also worked as a counsellor with students and with people who have been abused in childhood.
+I have experience of counselling people who have been through trauma and abuse in childhood and I currently work as a counsellor with students.

 British Association for Counselling & Psychotherapy